Inobrodib [ino-bro-dib

 A first in class oral anti-cancer drug

 Inobrodib is a small molecule inhibitor, taken orally as a capsule.
 It inhibits p300 and CBP through binding into the conserved bromodomain of the twin proteins.
-This impacts the expression of key cancer drivers including MYC, IRF4 and the androgen receptor (AR) and its variants.
+This impacts the expression of key cancer drivers, including MYC and IRF4.
 Different cancer indications can be targeted by inobrodib as monotherapy or in combination with existing standard of care drugs.
+It is the most advanced drug of its type.

 The science behind inobrodib

-Inobrodib inhibits p300/CBP, and as a result, impacts the expression of key cancer driving genes.
-MYC and IRF4 are significantly affected by p300/CBP inhibition, and are important in progression of haematological malignancies. p300/CBP inhibition also impacts the androgen receptor expression, which is critical in late stage prostate cancer.
-The drug has now completed Phase I evaluation as monotherapy.
+Inobrodib displaces p300/CBP, and as a result, impacts the expression of key cancer driving genes.
+MYC and IRF4 in particular are significantly affected by p300/CBP inhibition.
+They are important in progression of hematological malignancies. p300/CBP inhibition also impacts the androgen receptor expression, which is critical in late-stage prostate cancer.

 Targeting the bromodomain of p300 and CBP

-Developing inhibitors to histone acetyltransferases (HAT) has been of interest for a number of years.
-Targeting the HAT catalytic active site of p300/CBP has proven challenging.
+Targeting the HAT catalytic active site of p300/CBP has proven challenging, as has targeting another protein pocket, the CH1 domain.
 CellCentric instead chose to focus on targeting the conserved bromodomain pockets of p300/CBP.
-This can also profoundly impact p300/CBP function, and differently from inhibiting the HAT catalytic domain.
-Other pockets on the proteins can also be targeted (such as CH1).
-To date it seems that binding into the bromodomain gives the best balance of potency, selectivity and desired effects.
+This can profoundly impact p300/CBP function and genomic localization.
+To date it seems that binding into the bromodomain gives the best balance of potency, selectivity and desired effects, delivering a clear therapeutic window.

 A differentiated and highly selective inhibitor